grisuno/LazyOwn/COMMANDS.md

 4. Allows the user to select and execute a test or specify parameters directly.

 Parameters:
 line (str): Command-line arguments for specifying a test ID or additional parameters.
             If not provided, interactive input will be used.

 Returns:
 None

+## atomic_gen
+Generates test and cleanup scripts for a given Atomic Red Team technique ID.

+Parameters:
+line (str): The technique ID.

+Returns:
+None

+## atomic_agent
+Generates and synchronizes atomic agent scripts.

+Parameters:
+line (str): Command-line arguments (not used in this function).

+Returns:
+None